coverclock/com-diag-assay/README.md

 Ubuntu 14.04 (my build server), and an Nvidia Jetson TK1 board (which has a 64-bit ARM processor) also running Ubuntu 14.04 (my reference target).
 This latter target has the internal Digital Aggregates code name of "Stampede", which you will see referenced here and there.
+Both targets used Bison 3.0.2 and Flex 2.5.35; Assay is unlikely to build with earlier versions of Bison.

 This software is an original work of its author(s).